-- Even when the multiviewer's display output is set to 4K output resolution, the maximum streaming output resolution is HD (1920 × 1080p). - For a multiviewer that has streaming for two or more heads, all streamed heads must be configured with the same resolution.
+- Even when the multiviewer's display output is set to 4K output resolution, the maximum streaming output resolution is HD (1920 $\times$ 1080). - For a multiviewer that has streaming for two or more heads, all streamed heads must be configured with the same resolution.

-When the multiviewer has been configured to use NMOS, an NMOS controller is able to remotely control the SMPTE ST 2110-20 head output streaming through IS-05.
-To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 94.
+When the multiviewer has been configured to use NMOS, an NMOS controller is able to remotely control the SMPTE ST 2110-20 video and the SMPTE ST 2110-30 audio head output streaming through IS-05.
+To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2110 Inputs and ST 2110 Outputs with NMOS, on page 94.